dsj7419/oh-synapse/README.md

 - **Save Theme Mutation**: Allows users to save theme settings with feedback on success or failure.

 ### 2. Interactive Smoke Background
-- Adds dynamic smoke effects and interactive spotlights that adjust based on user interaction.
+- Adds dynamic smoke effects and spotlights with complete color/intensity/particle control through the playground.

 ### 3. WebGL Text Animation
 - Renders interactive particle-based text that reacts to mouse movements, customizable via the Playground.